 Using coupons is a pretty obvious suggestion coming from Simply Frugal.
 But while using coupons is a great way to save money, it can also cause you to spend more when you are buying things you don’t need or won’t use.
 Use coupons only on items you would normally buy, and always verify pricing on generic equivalents to make sure you are getting the ultimate best deal possible.

 Related: Cash-Back apps are a great way to save too!

-Sales are a great way to save money on big purchases like meats and of course produce.
-There are things called loss leaders often in sales.
-These items are usually far below regular price and are designed to entice you to make a purchase in a store.
+Sales are a great way to save money on big purchases like meats and of course, produce.
+There are things called loss leaders often in these sales.
+These items are usually far below regular price and are designed to entice you to come into the store and make a purchase.
 They believe if they entice you with a low price on one item you are more likely to purchase additional items.
 These can often be great prices to stock up your pantry for things like pasta, sauces, soups and other pantry staples.
 Also consider stocking up on seasonal sale prices of meat and produce to freeze or can for off seasons.

-Many grocery stores offer reward programs and club promotions.
+Many grocery stores offer reward programs.
 These can give you high value coupons specifically for their store, points that you can redeem for free products, great VIP day discounts and insight on upcoming sales.
 They are a great way to be in the know and get rewarded for shopping at a favorite store.

 Bulk purchases are often a great way to manage grocery shopping on a budget.
 Just make sure to check the unit prices to make sure they really are cheaper to buy in large quantities versus individual packages.
 Read here to learn how to buy in bulk to actually save money.

 These tips for grocery shopping on a budget are great reminders for how to make the most of your money in the grocery store.